parrt/msds689/projects/iforest/iforest.md

 * [http.csv.zip](https://github.com/parrt/msds689/blob/master/projects/iforest/http.csv.zip); download, unzip to get `http.csv`.

 These files are not that large, but a pure Python solution for isolation forest takes too long on the whole file: 2.5 minutes on `creditcard.csv` and 5 minutes on `http.csv`.
 (My hybrid python/C solution takes about two seconds. ha!)

+My code assumes the data files are in the same directory as the code.

 ## Visualization of normal versus anomaly separation